vial-kb/vial-qmk/keyboards/doio/kb04/readme.md

 A macropad that have 4-key keyboard made by DOIO, which controlled by an APM32F103CBT6 chipset.
 The keyboard features per-key RGB and 1 encoder.

-There are three keymaps: default, vial, and vial-inverted. vial-inverted is intended for use when the keyboard is plugged in upside down (with the encoder at the top).
+There are four keymaps: default, via, vial, and vial-inverted. vial-inverted is intended for use when the keyboard is plugged in upside down (with the encoder at the top).

 * Keyboard Maintainer: [filmstarr](https://github.com/filmstarr)
 * Hardware Supported: DOIO Knob Board - KB04